bl0x/gate_macro_gen/README.md

 # gate_macro_gen - A generator for openGATE macro files, written in Python

-This is a macro file generator for the Monte-Carlo particle simulation tool openGate.
+This is a macro file generator for the Monte-Carlo particle simulation tool [https://github.com/OpenGATE](openGate).

+**Note:** This tool is meant for the C++ based version of openGate (or simply [https://github.com/OpenGATE/Gate](Gate)).
+It is not meant for the new Python-based version that is in active development.

 ## Why?